 Freshman First Day

-Friday, June 22, 2018 is Freshman First Day.
 In late April, incoming freshmen will receive an invitation in the mail with the schedule of events.
 Throughout the day, students will have the chance to meet with faculty, staff, current administrators, and current Drury students.
-Students will also meet their pre-assigned CORE 101 professor and classmates for the first time.
+Students will also meet their pre-assigned FUSE 101 professor and classmates for the first time.
 This is a great opportunity to meet your roommates and ask questions of staff members in the departments of housing, financial aid, financial services, admissions, Greek life, technology services and much more!
-All incoming freshmen need to RSVP whether or not they will be in attendance no later than Friday, June 15.

-Drury’s Leadership Enrichment Adventure Program (LEAP) offers two unique sessions for incoming freshmen to meet other like-minded students in mid-summer before New Student Orientation begins in August.
-Whether students share an interest in learning about their new home and what makes the Ozarks an amazing place, the area of community service, or a love of the outdoors, LEAP seeks to foster long-lasting friendships and enhance existing communication and leadership skills in a fun, safe and educational environment.
-Students can choose from two unique themes— Exploring the Ozarks and Outdoor Adventure — each of which emphasizes a different area of the Drury Experience.
-The Exploring the Ozarks LEAP session is 4 nights/5 days and the Outdoor Adventure session is 3 nights/4 days.
-LEAP participants from all sessions will attend a team-building low ropes course at the Leadership Ranch in Republic, Missouri to help break the ice and begin the journey as well as engage in fun interactive leadership activities at the close of each evening.
+Ignite offers a unique experience for incoming freshmen to meet other like-minded students in mid-summer before New Student Orientation begins in August.
+Whether students share an interest in learning about their new home and what makes the Ozarks an amazing place, the area of community service, or a love of the outdoors, Ignite seeks to foster long-lasting friendships and enhance existing communication and leadership skills in a fun, safe and educational environment.
+The Exploring the Ozarks LEAP session is 4 nights/5 days.
+Ignite participants will attend a team-building low ropes course at the Leadership Ranch in Republic, Missouri to help break the ice and begin the journey as well as engage in fun interactive leadership activities at the close of each evening.

 - Accelerate new University friendships.